renmaiv/renmaiv/README.md

 What are my interests or specialties?

-- SVG/GSAP
+- SVG/GSAP (my talk on Web Standards Days)
 - Smart UI microinteractions
-- Hypergraphs (HGNN), structured memory
+- Hypergraphs (HGNN)
-- Production-ready and hands-free tools
+- Production-ready and "hands-free" tools

 The abandoned project I’m most proud of?